cdl-geneseo/geneseo-dictionary/B/Bah-Dat.md

 # Bah-Dat

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bah-Dat

 Created by  Zachary Arthur, last modified on Sep 18, 2008

 NN: Stupid idea/what the hell.
 Used humorously; &quot;Scott voiced a hearty bah-dat in response to Sarah's incoherent statement.&quot; S96 NN-Obs.
 F92